DuanLee2520/MyChatBot/README.md

 # MyChatBot
-try to use ChatGPT API build a customized chat bot. but this bot is a intersting drunkard.
+try to use ChatGPT API build a customized chatbot. but this bot is a interesting drunkard.